 If you choose to major in geology, you will focus on the study of earth materials, internal and external earth processes, analysis of earth history, and an appreciation of geology in regard to environmental and engineering issues.
-Millsaps offers a major in geology, a major in geology with a concentration in Geophysics, and also a minor in geology.
+Millsaps offers a major in geology, a major in geophysics, a major in environmental science, and a minor in geology.
 Students in the Department of Geosciences are given the opportunity to participate in significant scientific research.
 Various sponsored projects in geology, environmental geology, and geophysics give students the unique experience of hands-on contribution to real, often publishable, research during their undergraduate years.
 Field trips to diverse geological terrains help emphasize the hands-on approach.

 601.974.1340 | Email

 BS, Wittenberg University; MS, University of Memphis; PhD, University of Mississippi

 Stan Galicki came to the Millsaps geology department in 1993 after eight years in petroleum exploration with Unocal.
 His teaching responsibilities include courses in geology and the environmental fields such as introductory level Human and Natural Disasters and Environmental Science and upper level courses in Hydrogeology, Mineralogy and Petrology, Subsurface Mapping, and Introduction to Geographic Information Systems.
 He routinely teaches geology field courses in Yellowstone National Park, the Pacific Northwest, the Appalachians, and an Applied Ecological Design course in the Yucatán.